bluesky314/MLheuristics.github.io/_posts/2018-11-26-perceptrons.md

 $$z>0$$

 i.e z=0 is the equation of the decision boundary line/curve where input features show equal evidence of either class.
+Now as $$z$$ is the output of the neural network it must be greater than 0.

+We can show that for a single perceptron this means the sigmoid creates a line dividing the examples.

 **Proof**:

 Say, we are camping in the jungle and hear some footsteps at night.
 We want to classify if its a bear or a lion.
 By the sounds on the floor we estimate the weight of the animal and once we see it's silhouette we can estimate the height.
 So we have features weight and height as $$x_{1}, x_{2}$$.
 For a given weight, bears are taller than lions.
 Our model will give us the probability of being a lion since we will have to run much faster if it is.